-As Fox News’ Senior Judicial Analyst from 1997 to 2021, Judge Napolitano gave 14,500 broadcasts nationwide on the Fox News Channel throughout the day, Monday through Friday.
+As Fox News’ Senior Judicial Analyst from 1997 to 2021, Judge Napolitano gave 14,500 broadcasts nationwide on the Fox News Channel and Fox Business Network.
 He is nationally known for watching and reporting on the government as it takes liberty and property.

 Judge Napolitano lectures nationally on the U.S. Constitution, the rule of law, civil liberties in wartime, and human freedom.
-He has been published in the New York Times, the Wall Street Journal, the Los Angeles Times, and numerous other publications.
+He has been published in The New York Times, The Wall Street Journal, The Los Angeles Times, and numerous other publications.
 His weekly newspaper column is seen by millions every week.
 The Judge is a nationally-recognized champion of personal freedom.